-The most common type of work visa available to Canadians are TN (or TN-1) visas—which are available through the North American Free Trade Agreement (or NAFTA).
-These visas are restricted to specific occupational categories, for which each has very specific requirements.
+The most common type of work status available to Canadians is the TN (or TN-1) which is available through the North American Free Trade Agreement (NAFTA).
+This status is for specific occupational categories, for which there are specific requirements.
 Categories include:

 - Registered Nurses

 - Poultry Scientist

 - Teacher – College/Seminary/University

 For the most part TNs require a bachelor’s degree and/or specific licenses or designations.
 There are exceptions in certain occupations including:

 - Computer Systems Analyst